SaquibSadiq/Waste-Recognition-using-Pics/README.md

 - Performance may vary with extremely high-resolution images
 - Natural element detection could be improved for desert/arctic environments

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 👥 Authors

-- **Your Name** - *Initial work* - [YourGitHub](https://github.com/yourusername)

 ## 🙏 Acknowledgments

 - OpenCV community for computer vision tools
 - PyTorch team for deep learning framework
 - Streamlit for the amazing web framework
 - All contributors and testers

-## 📞 Support

-If you encounter any issues or have questions:
-- Open an issue on GitHub
-- Check the documentation
-- Review the troubleshooting section

----

-**Made with ❤️ for environmental awareness and waste reduction**

-*Help us make the world cleaner, one image at a time!* 🌍✨